A Christmas Carol (2004 film): Reception

+Critical response

 Brian Lowry of Variety called the film the 37th-best production of A Christmas Carol, and the third-best musical version behind Albert Finney in Scrooge and Mr. Magoo.
 Lowry had a positive opinion of the visuals and special effects but was critical of musical numbers in the film.
 Despite his mixed feelings about the acting of Kelsey Grammer and Jason Alexander, Lowry praised the performances of Jane Krakowski and Jesse L. Martin.
 Paul Brownfield of the Los Angeles Times praised Grammer's performance of Scrooge.
 He also said the actors performing in period costumes gave the film an air of silliness that he found enjoyable if unintended.
 In addition, Brownfield praised the special effects, the musical numbers and Geraldine Chaplin's acting.

 From the review in of The Movie Scene: "whilst "A Christmas Carol: The Musical" is as times as cheesy as it sounds it is also very entertaining.
 It delivers the classic tale but adds some nice embellishments and of course plenty of musical numbers which occasionally become a bit too much.
 But it is fun, it will amuse whilst also uplift and thanks to some nice performances from the likes of Kelsey Grammer it will stay with you for a while unlike some other adaptations of "A Christmas Carol"."